JasonKessler/scattertext/README.md

 ```

 ## What's new
+In 0.0.2.36:
+* Added `alternative_term_func` to `produce_scattertext_explorer` which allows you to inject a function that activates
+when a term is clicked.
+* Fixed Cohen's d calculation, and added `HedgesR`, and unbiased version of Cohen's d which is a subclass of `CohensD`.
+* Added the `frequency_transform` parameter to `produce_frequency_explorer`.
+This defaults to a log transform, but
+allows you to use any way your heart desires to order terms along the x-axis.

 In 0.0.2.35:
 * Added `show_category_headings=True` to `produce_scattertext_explorer`.
 Setting this to False suppresses the list of categories
 which will be displayed in the term context area.